-The early seeds for innovation in learning were sown with initiatives such as the student driven technology workshop, ‘Kids Congress’, and the ‘Cool to be Kind’ roadshow, which took its anti-bullying message to schools nationwide.
+Cookie Time Charitable Trust supports many initiatives across three target areas: innovation in learning, thinking differently and physical pursuits.
+The early seeds for innovation in learning were sown with a student driven technology workshop, ‘Kids Congress’, and a ‘Cool to be Kind’ roadshow which took its anti-bullying message to schools nationwide.

 In 2004, the Trust helped establish eTime – an education consultancy and technology rich educational centre in the heart of Christchurch. eTime provides ICT programmes for primary and intermediate school students and professional development for teachers , with state of the art ICT technology and a learning environment designed to motivate and enhance learning for young people.